Juergen-ST/Qi_Authentication_Demo/README.md

 The purpose of this demo app is the validation of Qi Authentication test implementations and *will not work together with real Qi charging devices.*

+This app uses the Spongycastle library (see https://github.com/rtyley/spongycastle) distributed under a license based on the MIT X Consortium license.
+To view the license, see http://www.bouncycastle.org/licence.html.
+The Spongycastle library also includes a modified BZIP2 library which is licensed under the Apache 2.0 license.

 ## Compatibility

 The demo app is compatible with all Amdroid devices or emulated Android devices with Android version 4.0 or higher: